epeios-q37/atlas-python/atlastk/README.md

 The *Atlas* toolkit is written in pure *Python*, with no native code and no dependencies, allowing the *Atlas* toolkit to be used on all environments where *Python* is available.

-And, icing on the cake, simply by running them on a local computer with a simple internet connexion, applications using the *Atlas* toolkit will be accessible from the entire internet on laptops, smartphones, tablets…
+And, icing on the cake, simply by running them on a local computer with a simple internet connection, applications using the *Atlas* toolkit will be accessible from the entire internet on laptops, smartphones, tablets…

 The *Atlas* toolkit is particularly well suited for educational purposes, to write modern programming exercises, i.e. with a true graphical interface instead of the usual outdated textual one.
 More about this can be found [here](https://q37.info/s/cbms43s9).